HottScall/Ethical_Hacking/wargames_solutions.md

 <h3>Level 5 Learning</h3>

 <strong> -- </strong> Double Dash is used a way of ending the command line options and starting the argument.
-In this case it also ensure that if there are any files that begin with <strong> - </strong> to be included in the search as they may be mistaken for command line options as opposed to file names when searching
+In this case it also ensure that if there are any files that begin with <strong> - </strong> to be included in the search as they may be mistaken for command line options, as opposed to file names when searching
-<strong> file </strong> is used to determine a file (or set of files) type
+<strong>file</strong> is used to determine a file (or set of files) type
-So <strong> file --* </strong> says find the data type of all files within the directory, ignore any file names that start with a <strong>-</strong> and show me all the files.
+So <strong>file --*</strong> says find the data type of all files within the directory, ignore any file names that start with a <strong>-</strong> and show me all the files.